-- Avoid using invasive plants in gardens and landscaping.
+- Avoid using invasive plants in gardens and landscaping in the first place

-- Pull the weed including its shallow roots by hand to easily control small infestations (most common in gardens).
+- Pull or dig out the weed including its roots to easily control small infestations (most common in gardens)

-- Cut or mow shortly before or during early bloom for large stands but plants can regrow if not cut at ground level.
+- Cut or mow shortly before or during early bloom for large stands but plants may regrow

 - Discard invasive plants in sealed black garbage bags for regular garbage pick up